blueleader07/typeorm-dynamodb/README.md

 # typeorm-dynamodb

 This package adds DynamoDB support to TypeORM.
 It works by wrapping TypeORM.
-Currently it works with version 2 of TypeORM.
-Support for version 3 will be coming very soon.
+Supports Typeorm version 0.3+

 To get started using NPM, you can use the following commands: